 He Didn't Start The Fire?

-Indeed, Justin’s hospitalization doesn’t stop Tony from hurling a fireball Ralph’s way by bringing up Ralph’s recent ex, Valentina.
-Specifically, while Ralph’s drying his tears in a one-on-one with Tony, T proceeds to tell him that he and Valentina are seeing each other.
-Of course, this is no accident, and it makes even more sense when you think about how Assemblyman Zellman had recently told Tony about Irina.
-And onward goes this dysfunctional thing of ours.
-Why do I have a feeling this isn’t going to end well?
+Indeed, Justin’s hospitalization doesn’t stop Tony from being Tony, either.
+Specifically, while Ralph is drying his tears in a one-on-one with Tony, Tony proceeds to tell Ralph that he and Valentina (Ralph’s most recent ex) are seeing each other.
+Of course, this is no accident, and it makes sense if you recall that Assemblyman Zellman had recently told Tony that he and Irina were seeing eachother.
+As you can imagine, hitting a guy like Ralph below the belt when he already feels like he’s at rock bottom isn’t going to end well.
+And onward goes this dysfunctional “thing of ours.”

-As alluded to, while Ralph is trying to turn over a new leaf, that hope is quickly extinguished when Tony learns Pie-O-My died in a stable fire.
-When Tony shows up at Ralph’s suspecting he was behind the fire, it appears Ralph may finally have his Gladiator moment.
+Naturally, while Ralph is trying to turn over a new leaf, that hope is quickly extinguished when Tony learns Pie-O-My died in a stable fire.
+When Tony shows up at Ralph’s suspecting he’s the culprit, it appears Ralph may finally have his Gladiator moment.
 Again, in true Sopranos fashion, this whole showdown happens while he’s making eggs.
 (Someone probably should’ve warned Ralph to stay away from those eggs).

 Similarly to my feeling of sympathy following Justin’s hospitalization, there’s also something particularly heartbreaking to me about Ralph Cifaretto’s death.
 I think that comes from not being fully convinced it was Ralph who started that fire.
-Additionally, for some reason, seeing someone get choked is particularly unsettling for me.
+Aside from that, seeing the life leave someone’s eyes from being choked to death feels particularly intimate and brutal.
 In any case, I suppose it was only a matter of time before Tony’s anger over Ralph killing Tracee came to a head.

 Symbolism on The Sopranos

 Aside from what literally occurs on the show, I love finding symbolism, parallels and connections among different Sopranos characters, seasons, and themes.
 Though sometimes, it can happen all in one episode.
-For example, Pie-O-My’s companion happened to be a goat, while it’s been said that goats symbolize demonic forces in the Bible.
-Also, while Ralph first sits in the tub just before learning of Justin’s accident, we find him there once more near the end.
-And of course, slipping into the water, just like we saw with Big Pussy back in “Funhouse.”
+For example, Pie-O-My’s companion happens to be a goat.
+Goats also symbolize demonic forces in the Bible. (“Did anybody there have horns, or buds for horns?”)
+Also, while Ralph first sits in the tub just before learning of Justin’s accident, we find him in the tub once more near the end.
+And of course, Ralph slips into the water, just like we saw with Big Pussy back in “Funhouse.”